Daseash/MY-First-CRUD-PRoject/README.md

-its a dupe or air bnb a full stack project hope u like it used cursor for some modifications in front end giving it prompts
+its a dupe or air bnb a full stack project hope u like it used cursor for some modifications in front end giving it prompts not a react.js model project a basic onee